 Marco Serri, Nuova Simonelli spa (Italy)

 Marco has been involved in the coffee industry for 2 years.
 After graduating as Electronic Engineer at the University of Ancona, he started his career in the coffee industry in 2016 as technical engineer in the customer care department of Nuova Simonelli.
 His career has brought him to many countries, creating technical trainings and promoting the new technologies in the coffee world.
 Marco is involved in writing service manuals and in the creation of useful material for the technicians.
-He is contributing in the development of Nuova Simonelli education center being part of their Project Development team.
+He is contributing to the development of Nuova Simonelli education center being part of their Project Development team.
 He is always at the disposal for the technicians to help them out with their daily tasks when needed with the best empathic approach.

 Micah Teeters, Franke Coffee Systems North America